-The objective of this Statement is to provide financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
-This Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
+The primary objective of this Statement is to enhance the accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 This Statement did not have a material effect on the City's financial statements.